basicx-StrgV/BasicxLogger/README.md

 - Log messages with IDs to easier locate them in a big log file
 - Asynchronous logging
 - Log your owne objects to a json file
-- Log to multiple files at ones
+- Log to multiple files and/or databases at ones
+- Log to a MySQL database
 - Supports different file formats
   - txt
   - log